Welcome to the world of outbound sales, where proactivity is the name of the game and sales reps are the ones making the first move.

 Full-cycle sales representatives are a blend of SDR and AE roles.
 They handle the entire sales process, from prospecting to closing the deal.
 This role is instrumental in scenarios where the sales life-cycle is short or just beginning.
 Full-cycle reps need to be resilient, empathetic, skilled in time management, with excellent communication skills.

-Sales operations specialist supports the sales team by managing sales tools, CRM systems, and other technology platforms.
+Sales operations specialist supports the sales team by managing top sales tools, CRM systems, and other technology platforms.
 They ensure the sales team has the necessary resources and data to be effective in their roles.

 Sales manager oversees the entire outbound sales team and is responsible for setting sales targets, developing strategies, providing guidance, and monitoring performance.
 They also play a crucial role in coaching and motivating the sales representatives.